How will coronavirus change our world? Maybe our post-pandemic future will be like the worst features of today’s world, but much, much worse.

 It appeals to starving artist types.
 It also appeals to comfortable well-off types who think that maybe if they were skinnier and hungrier they’d be creative too.

-All I need is a garret to be the next Toulouse-Lautrec/Stevie Smith/[fill in name]!
+All I need to be the next Toulouse-Lautrec/Stevie Smith/[fill in name] is a garret!

 Like many stereotypes there’s a grain of truth in it.
 But why?

-You can find a philosophical and intellectually robust exposition of why wealth and creativity don’t mix in my novel Biotime.
+You can find a philosophical and intellectually robust exposition of why wealth and creativity don’t mix in my novel Coronatime.

-You can read the first part of the novel in full on this site.
-The whole novel is not yet available (I’m in discussion with a publisher).
-So for now, here’s a summary of 5 ways Biotime shows wealth and creativity can’t mix:
+You can read the first part of the novel on this site.
+The whole novel is not yet available.
+So for now, here’s a summary of 5 ways Coronatime shows wealth and creativity can’t mix:

-1. There’s an old-fashioned right-wing argument that concentrating wealth in a few hands helps the world.
+1. There is an old-fashioned right-wing argument that concentrating wealth in a few hands helps the world.
 Logic: wealth goes to the most talented.
 This idea surfaces in the classic, scary sci-fi novellas The Marching Morons and The Little Black Bag.
 The rich, supposedly, can use wealth most wisely because they are wisest.
-The hyper-capitalist world of Biotime demolishes that argument.
+The hyper-capitalist world of Coronatime demolishes that argument.

 2. It is human nature to display your wealth; not to spend it to better people’s lives.
-Why buy a watch which costs $50,000 which tells the time no better than ones which cost $50?
-In my view, the most important thing for everyone on earth is to persuade themselves that their existence has meaning.
+Why buy a watch that costs $50,000 when it tells the time no better than ones which cost $50?
+The most important thing for most people on earth is to persuade themselves that their existence has meaning.
 Sadly many of us are persuaded that the best way is conspicuous consumption “I display wealth, therefore I am“.
-Biotime takes this to extremes as the mega-rich compete to find ways to engage in ever more time-intensive leisure activities – including a whole subculture of standing in line waiting for London buses.
+Coronatime takes this to extremes as the mega-rich compete to find ways to engage in ever more time-intensive leisure activities – including a whole subculture of standing in line waiting for London buses.

 NB this does raise the question of what “bettering people’s lives” means.
 I like the quote attributed to the late great George Best – a fine example of a short but fantastically creative life: I spent a lot of money on booze, birds and fast cars.
 The rest I just squandered.

-You can read more about some of these themes in my blog post: 7 ways my sci-fi novel Biotime explains the meaning of life.
+You can read more about some of these themes in my blog post: 7 ways my sci-fi novel Coronatime explains the meaning of life.